 A renowned violinist as well, Figueroa’s recording of Ernesto Cordero’s violin concertos for the Naxos label received a Latin GRAMMY® nomination in 2012.
-He was Concertmaster of the New York City Ballet, and a Founding Member and Concertmaster of the Orpheus Chamber Orchestra, making over fifty recordings for Deutsche Grammophon, a German classical record label, and the oldest surviving established record company.
-Also accomplished on the viola, Guillermo Figueroa performs frequently as guest of the Fine Arts, American, Amernet, and Orion string quartets.
+He was Concertmaster of the New York City Ballet, and a Founding Member and Concertmaster of the Orpheus Chamber Orchestra, making over 50 recordings for Deutsche Grammophon, a German classical record label and the oldest surviving established record company.
+Also accomplished on the viola, Guillermo Figueroa performs frequently as guest of the Fine Arts, American, Amernet and Orion string quartets.

-Figueroa has given the world premieres of four violin concertos written for him: in 1995 the Concertino by Mario Davidovsky; at Carnegie Hall in 2007 the Double Concerto by Harold Farberman, with the American Symphony at Fisher Hall, Lincoln Center; in 2008 the Violin Concerto by Miguel del Aguila, commissioned by Figueroa and the New Mexico Symphony Orchestra; and in 2009 ĺnsula, Suite Concertante, by Ernesto Cordero with the Solisti di Zagreb in Zagreb.
+Maestro Figueroa has given the world premieres of four violin concertos written for him: the Concertino by Mario Davidovsky at Carnegie Hall in 1995; the Double Concerto by Harold Farberman with the American Symphony at Lincoln Center in 2007; the Violin Concerto by Miguel del Águila, commissioned by Figueroa and the New Mexico Symphony Orchestra in 2008; and ĺnsula, Suite Concertante by Ernesto Cordero with the Solisti di Zagreb in Zagreb in 2009.

 He has conducted the premieres of works by important composers, such as Roberto Sierra, Ernesto Cordero and Miguel del Águila.
-And as an advocate for new music, Figueroa and the New Mexico Symphony Orchestra won an Award for Adventurous Programming from the League of American Orchestras in 2007.
+As an advocate for new music, Figueroa and the New Mexico Symphony Orchestra won an Award for Adventurous Programming from the League of American Orchestras in 2007.